auggo-harr/auggo-harr/README.md

 **they / them**

+Hiya!
+I'm August.
 I have been pursuing different forms of creative work for around 3 years now.
-As I begin to get back into the groove of creating things, I will start to post more of my projects on here.
+Now, as I begin to get back into the groove of web design, I'll post my work on here.

 ---